gcollazo/BrowserRefresh-Sublime/README.md

     }
 ]
 ```
-`auto_save` - If se to `true` you current file in Sublime Text will be save before refreshing the browser window.
+`auto_save` - If set to `true` you current file in Sublime Text will be save before refreshing the browser window.

 `delay` - Adds a delay (in seconds) before triggering the refresh.
 Seems to be useful if you are using a CSS or JavaScript pre-processor.
 The default is 0.0 seconds.